igormatyushkin014/Fragmentor/README.md

 ### Navigation from activity

 Navigation starts with `NavigationManager` instance.
 It handles everything related to navigation between fragments.
-The navigation is based on stack of fragments.
+All fragments exist inside of stack.
 When you push new fragment to the stack, it will be shown on the top.
 When you pop the latest fragment, the top underlying fragment will be shown.
-So, `push` and `pop` are the main operations that simplify navigation a lot.
+So, `push` and `pop` will be the main operations used for navigation.

-You can access the `NavigationManager` instance appropriate for your current activity by using `fragmentor`.
+You can access the `NavigationManager` instance related to your current activity by using `fragmentor`.
 For example, this is how you push a fragment from your activity:

 ```kotlin
 fragmentor.push(MyFragment())